 For example, if a student takes two courses in a semester, taking one Tuesday night course (7:00-9:30 p.m. every Tuesday night for 16 weeks) and one Saturday morning course (9:00-11:30 a.m. every Saturday morning for 16 weeks), that student will spend 5 hours each week of the semester in the classroom and 8-10 hours each week doing assignments outside of class for a total of 14 hours of time each week devoted to school.
 A student taking a full load of courses in a semester (5 courses or 15 credit hours) will need approximately 35 hours of time each week for class and assignments combined.

 Are there different tracks or programs of study?

 The Diploma in Ministry Leadership can be completed in two years.
 The Diploma in Practical Theology can also be completed in two years.
 The Certificate in Biblical Studies can be completed in one year.
 Many students pursue a diploma or certificate over a longer period of time as part-time students.
-Some students take courses as audit students and do not pursue a diploma or certificate.

 Do I need to apply to the college?

 If you want to take courses for credit toward a certificate or diploma, you must apply first and be accepted before you can enroll for courses.
 Prospective students can submit applications online.
 There is an application fee of $20.
 Once the application is submitted, an interview will be scheduled with an academic advisor and a decision regarding acceptance will be made within one week.

 The True North College offices, classrooms, and library are located at the True North Church Mullica Hill campus at 333 Aura Road, Mullica Hill, NJ.